 Store your payer rules, SOPs, and clinical manuals as embeddings in your environment.
 AI then grounds outputs in your playbook.

-Exec takeaway: Your AI should answer with your policies, not the internet’s. - Model Control Panels (MCPs)
+Exec takeaway: Your AI should align with your policies, not the internet’s. - Model Control Panels (MCPs)

 Think of this as the AI “switchboard.”
-Route tasks to the best model — GPT-4o for structured data, Claude for narrative text — without recoding.
+Route tasks to the best model — GPT-4o for one task, Claude for another as an example.

 Exec takeaway: MCPs keep you model-neutral and future-proof. - Explainable AI (XAI)